dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

 The *throughput* of a pipelined CPU is defined as the number of instructions that complete and exit the pipeline per unit of time.
 The *latency* for any given instruction is the total time through all the stages of the pipeline.
 Since all the stages of the pipeline are linked together, each stage must be ready to move to the next instruction in lockstep.
 The time required to move an instruction from one stage to the next defines the basic machine *cycle* or clock for the CPU.
 The value chosen for the clock for a given pipeline is defined by the slowest stage of the pipeline.
 CPU hardware designers strive to balance the amount of work that can be done in a stage as this directly affects the frequency of operation of the CPU.

-In an ideal pipeline that is perfectly balanced and doesn’t incur any stalls, the time per instruction in the pipelined machine is calculated as
-$$
-\textrm{Time per instruction on pipelined machine} = \frac{\textrm{Time per instr. on nonpipelined machine}}{\textrm{Number of pipe stages}}
-$$
-In real implementations, pipelining introduces several constraints that limit the ideal model shown above.
+In real implementations, pipelining introduces several constraints that limit the nicely-flowing execution illustreated in Figure @fig:Pipelining.
 Pipeline hazards prevent the ideal pipeline behavior, resulting in stalls.
 The three classes of hazards are structural hazards, data hazards, and control hazards.
 Luckily for the programmer, in modern CPUs, all classes of hazards are handled by the hardware.

 \lstset{linewidth=10cm}